reverside/language-fundametals/README.md

 * Thread & Synchronization

 #### NB :
-Please choose your language above from the branch option or click below to start.
+Please choose your language above from the branch dropdown above to start with your language.